logo for gamblingteachers.com

 by Frank Scoblete

-This lesson is about Blackjack Decisions and includes the Lucky 13 Simple Strategy.
+This lesson is about Blackjack Decisions at Learn to Play Blackjack and includes the Lucky 13 Simple Strategy.

 While blackjack has been written about as the best possible casino game to play if you know what you are doing, it is one of the worst games to play if you don’t make the right decisions.
 Casinos win more money at wrong decisions than they do at any other table game.